 Inspections initiated under this SEP will be scheduled and conducted in accordance with provisions of the FOM, except as noted below.
-Unprogrammed inspections will be expanded to cover the elements of a LTC inspection (blood borne pathogens; tuberculosis; ergonomics; and slips, trips and falls).
+Unprogrammed inspections will be expanded to cover the elements of a LTC inspection (bloodborne pathogens; tuberculosis; ergonomics; slips, trips and falls; and workplace violence) and any apparent violations observed during the inspection.
+The scope of programmed LTC inspections will be comprehensive and will always include these elements.

-1. Privacy
+1. Privacy.

 a.
-Residents' Privacy and Medical Records:
+Resident Privacy and Medical Records: